CSCfi/csc-user-guide/docs/computing/connecting.md

     CSC staff.
 It should be also stored only in the local computer (Public key can be safely stored in cloud services).

-An SSH key pair can be generated in the Linux and macOS terminal as well as in Windows PowerShell as follows.
-If you are a Windows user, you can also use [PuTTy](#using-ssh-keys-with-putty) or [MobaXterm](https://mobaxterm.mobatek.net/documentation.html#6_3_2).
+An SSH key pair can be generated in the Linux, macOS, Windows PowerShell and MobaXterm terminal as follows.
+For Putty, see [PuTTy SSH keys instructions](#using-ssh-keys-with-putty) below.

 ```bash
 ssh-keygen -t rsa -b 4096